 The Institute's continued expansion led to another $50 million capital campaign in 1998.
 That campaign raised $54 million by 2001, thanks to the support and loyalty of donors, foundations, and other generous organizations and corporations.
 As a result, the first decade of the 21st century witnessed substantial growth in the Institute’s facilities.

 Through its largest fundraising effort to-date, the Unlocking Potential campaign, the Institute inaugurated some of its largest and most influential programs and centers.
-The opening of the International Center for Spinal Cord Injury in 2004, the launch of the Interactive Autism Network in 2005, and the naming of the Hugo W. Moser Research Institute at Kennedy Krieger in 2007 brought additional recognition to the Institute during this time.
+The opening of the International Center for Spinal Cord Injury in 2005, the launch of the Interactive Autism Network that same year, and the naming of the Hugo W. Moser Research Institute at Kennedy Krieger in 2007 brought additional recognition to the Institute during this time.

 The Center for Genetic Muscle Disorders at Kennedy Krieger Institute was founded in 2009, leading to a broadening of the Institute's mission statement to include children and adolescents with musculoskeletal disorders.
 The growth continued in 2011 with the expansion of the Institute's internationally renowned Neurobehavioral Unit, attracting patients with severe behavioral disorders from around the world.
 The Institute also reached out to military families through its behavioral psychology program and the Family Center's newly established Eagle Project, both targeting the behavioral health needs of families stressed by deployment and other unique aspects of military life.